dakanji/RefindPlus/README.md

 - Fixes inability of rEFInd to print to screen on Macs
   * This prevented receiving program messages as well as leveraging advanced features such as EFI Shell.
 - Provides APFS filesystem capability via a built in APFS JumpStart driver if required.
-  * Removes the need to add APFS drivers to run recent Mac OS releases on units without APFS support.
+  * Removes the need to add APFS drivers to run recent MacOS releases on units without APFS support.
-  * Additionally, this ensures that matching APFS drivers for specific Mac OS releases are used.
+  * Additionally, this ensures that matching APFS drivers for specific MacOS releases are used.
   * Basically allows working as if APFS is natively supported by the firmware
 - Supports Apple's APFS filesystem requirements
-  * This allows booting Mac OS v11.x (Big Sur), or later, from named volumes on the main screen, as opposed to generic 'PreBoot' volumes, without requiring SIP to be disabled (potentially compromising system integrity).
+  * This allows booting MacOS v11.x (Big Sur), or later, from named volumes on the main screen, as opposed to generic 'PreBoot' volumes, without requiring SIP to be disabled (potentially compromising system integrity).
   * This also allows booting FileVault encrypted volumes from named volumes on the main screen, as opposed to generic 'PreBoot' volumes.

 ## Installation